Camp Doha: History of Camp Doha

-North Compound Munitions Explosion and Fire
+North Compound munitions explosion and fire

 At approximately 10:20 A.M. on July 11, 1991, a defective heater in an M992 ammunition carrier loaded with 155 mm artillery shells caught on fire.
 Servicemembers unsuccessfully tried to extinguish the fire before being ordered to evacuate the North Compound.
 This evacuation was still under way when the burning M992 exploded at 11:00 AM, scattering artillery submunitions (bomblets) over nearby combat-loaded vehicles and ammunition stocks.
 This set off an hours-long series of explosions and fires that devastated the vehicles and equipment in the North Compound and scattered unexploded ordnance and debris over much of the remainder of the camp.
 The fires produced billowing black and white clouds of smoke that rose hundreds of feet into the air and drifted to the east-southeast, across portions of both the North and South Compounds, in the direction of Kuwait City.

 The fires died down enough by mid-afternoon to allow a preliminary damage assessment.
 There were no fatalities; however, 49 US soldiers were injured, 2 seriously.
 Most of the injuries were fractures, sprains, contusions, or lacerations suffered when soldiers scrambled over the 15-foot high perimeter wall to escape the North Compound.
 In addition, four British soldiers received minor injuries.

 The fire and explosions damaged or destroyed 102 vehicles, including 4 M1A1 tanks and numerous other combat vehicles.
 More than two dozen buildings sustained damage as well.
 Among the estimated almost $15 million in damaged or destroyed ammunition were 660 M829 120mm depleted uranium sabot rounds.

 Three members of an Explosive Ordnance Disposal team were killed on July 23, 1991 during clean-up operations.
 Explosive Ordnance Disposal Specialists, Sergeant First Class Donald T. Murphy Jr., Staff Sergeant Ricky L. Bunch, and Combat Engineer, Private First Class Joshua J. Fleming, were killed during an accidental detonation of unexploded ordnance.
 The Explosive Ordnance Disposal team had transported cleared unexploded ammunition from the accident site by utilizing an M113 armored personnel carrier (APC) towing a trailer to the disposal site 200 meters from Camp Doha.
 The Explosive Ordnance Disposal team was planning to unload the ordnance into the pit.
 The M113 was located adjacent to a pit.
 One Explosive Ordnance Disposal tech was in the pit and another was at the rear of the trailer.
 One round (unknown type) was being transferred from the trailer when it detonated.

+2026 U.S./Iran Conflict

+On July 23rd, 2026, the Iranian Revolutionary Guard Corps claimed to have struck "ammunition and logistical supply depots" at Camp Doha as part of the conflict between the U.S. and Iran.